 20. PERSONAL PROPERTY AND ABANDONMENT

 The Office shall, without liability, have the right to donate, destroy, or discard of any personal property left or abandoned on the premises three (3) days after a semester ends and/or three (3) days once the Spring semester begins for any resident who had left any personal belongings in the halls over Winter break.
-During such a period, the College, Governing Board, the Office, and its officers, employees, and agents will not be responsible for loss, damage, or theft of the property.
+During such a period, the College, Governing Board, Residential Life Office, and its officers, employees, and agents will not be responsible for loss, damage, or theft of the property.

 21. CONTRACT CHANGES